Factor X deficiency

 Inherited factor X deficiency is a life-long condition.

 The outlook for acquired factor X deficiency depends on the cause.
 If it is caused by liver disease, the outcome depends on how well your liver disease can be treated.
 Taking vitamin K supplements will treat vitamin K deficiency.
 If the disorder is caused by amyloidosis, there are several treatment options, including surgery to remove your spleen.

 Severe bleeding or sudden loss of blood (hemorrhage) can occur.
 The joints may get deformed in severe disease from many bleeds.

-Call your health care provider, go to the emergency room, or call the local emergency number (such as 911) if you have an unexplained or severe loss of blood.
+Get emergency medical help if you have an unexplained or severe loss of blood.

 Inherited factor X deficiency is rare.
 There is no known prevention.

 In: Hoffman R, Benz EJ Jr., Shattil SJ, et al, eds.
 Hoffman Hematology: Basic Principles and Practice.
 5th ed.
 Philadelphia, PA: Churchill Livingstone Elsevier; 2008:chap 127.